DeSantis in Iowa warns of GOP ‘culture of losing’ as weather sidelines Trump’s event in the state

 DeSantis has burnished his reputation as a conservative governor willing to push hard for conservative policies and even take on a political fight with Disney, which he highlighted in Sioux Center.
 But so far, he hasn’t shown the same zest for taking on Trump, who has been almost singularly focused on tearing down DeSantis for months.

-On Saturday, DeSantis avoided Trump’s legal entanglements or his falsehoods about the 2020 election, but he highlighted the GOP’s recent string of electoral losses.
-He did not say it explicitly, but the Republican Party has struggled in every national election since Trump’s 2016 victory.
+On Saturday, DeSantis avoided Trump’s legal entanglements or his falsehoods about the 2020 election, instead highlighting the GOP’s recent string of electoral losses.
+The Republican Party has struggled in every national election since Trump’s 2016 victory.

 “We must reject the culture of losing that has impacted our party in recent years.
 The time for excuses is over,” DeSantis said.
 “If we get distracted, if we focus the election on the past or on other side issues, then I think the Democrats are going to beat us again.”